 This tutorial shows you how to work with one type of microarray experiment data uploaded from sample MAGE-ML data files generated by an Agilent instrument.

-In this tutorial, you set up a separate subfolder within your demo study for the microarray experiment and associated web parts.
-You could instead incorporate these web parts directly in a study folder, but that option is not described here.
+In this tutorial, you set up a separate subfolder within a LabKey demo study for the microarray experiment.
+You must be an administrator in that study folder to complete this tutorial.

-- Navigate to the home page of the demo study, HIV-CD4 Study.
+- Log in to LabKey Server and navigate to the home page of your LabKey demo study, "HIV Study".

 Upload Sample Microarray Data